- nostos (pl. nostoi)

 I sighed and retreated to my study.

 I did not disagree with Martha, but in those days after Holmes' return and Moriarty's death, Holmes did not seem to want a friend.
-He did not want a companionable drink or conversation, and had rebuffed even my attempts to renew his instruction in boxing — a point that I did not press, because in my pique over his sneaking in and out of Baker Street while allegedly dead, I still harboured too strong a wish to strike him.
+He wanted neither a companionable drink nor conversation, and had rebuffed even my attempts to renew his instruction in boxing — a point that I did not press, because in my pique over his sneaking in and out of Baker Street while allegedly dead, I still harboured too strong a wish to strike him.
 But even in my anger, I would not wish him to be so miserable, either.

 It was as if we had all changed shapes in his absence, and did not fit in Baker Street together anymore, now that he had returned.
 Holmes brooded, Martha scolded, Baskerville yapped, and I…